FANN2025 S H I F T FANN returns in 2025 with an exciting line-up of lectures, exhibitions and walking tours.

 These 2-hour guided walking tours celebrate the architectural legacy of the great Norwich architects Edward Boardman and George Skipper.

 Boardman was active in Norwich from 1860 to 1900 and was heavily involved in the development of Victorian Norwich.
-His work can bee seen in hospitals, factories, offices and chapels that demonstrate the confidence and prosperity of the late 19th century city.
+His work can be seen in hospitals, factories, offices and chapels that demonstrate the confidence and prosperity of the late 19th century city.

 George Skipper’s key buildings in Norwich date from 1895 to 1910.
 Described as Norwich’s Gaudi, by the late Poet Laureate, John Betjeman, Skipper was known for his exuberant style.
-Enjoy the magnificence of Surrey House, the art nouveau gem that is the Royal Arcade, Jarrold’s eye-catching store and more.
+Enjoy the magnificence of Surrey House, the Art Nouveau gem that is the Royal Arcade, Jarrold’s eye-catching store and more.

 Free of charge and open to general public.